 If you’re feeling stressed, reading is one of the most effective, enjoyable ways of making yourself feel better.
 Part of this is common sense; getting lost in a book will take you away from your worries for a while, giving you new perspective when you return.
 However, research has found that reading lowers stress levels faster than other activities such as walking or listening to music.
 Research from the University of Sussex found that subjects only needed to read for six minutes to slow down their heart rate and ease tension in the muscles.

 If a child reads for 20 minutes every day, they are exposed to about 1.8 million words of text every year.
 That is 137 new words per minute!

 If families read together for 20 minutes a day, 7 days a week, they get more than 121 hours of bonding time every year!

-Develop Good Sleep Routines
+Developing Good Sleep Routines

 Several studies have shown that healthy sleep habits are linked to better cognition, alertness, and emotional well-being.
-Having healthy sleep habits is often referred to as having good sleep hygiene.

 Children who get enough sleep are more likely to function better and are less prone to behavioural problems.
 Between the ages of 5 and 11, your child will need 10-12 hours of sleep a night.